-I must admit to a bit of a letdown with Guy Gavriel Kay’s latest, Children of Earth and Sky .
+I must admit to a bit of a letdown with Guy Gavriel Kay’s latest, .
 Don’t get me wrong – I love his stuff and would have read it no matter the setting, but I did allow myself to get a little over-excited when I read that it was set in a world with a city-state called Seressa.
 Which, as any Venetophile knows, has to stand for the Republic of Venice, traditionally known as the Most Serene Republic of Venice (Italian: Serenissima Repubblica di Venezia).

 It begins auspiciously enough, with a Seressan ambassador checking into what I imagine is Kay’s version of Vienna, the court of Jad’s Holy Emperor.
 Jad is a sun god in this world, at perpetual odds with Asharia (star-worshippers) and somewhat shared with the Kindath, worshippers of the moon.
 Christianity, Islam, and Judaism.